 On Air Now

-Claude Debussy started wrote the incredibly romantic piano piece Clair de Lune in 1890 when he was just 28, but it wasn’t published for another 15 years!
+Claude Debussy started writing the incredibly romantic piano piece Clair de lune in 1890 when he was just 28, but it wasn’t published for another 15 years!

 The title means ‘Moonlight’ and the piece is actually part of the four-movement work Suite Bergamasque.